Kerala State Road Transport Corporation: Long Distance Services

-Introduced in 2016 as a service for Sabarimala pilgrims.
+Sabari Air Bus was introduced in 2016 as a service for Sabarimala pilgrims.
 The buses have a forest-themed livery to increase awareness of the environmentally-sensitive Periyar National Park.
 The buses (with facilities and fares similar to deluxe buses) also run throughout Kerala and interstate, and are built on Ashok Leyland BS III Viking 160 hp (ALPSV 4/186) and Tata LPO 1512c EX/58 BS III air-suspension chassis.